zhoujiagen/learning-dbms/docs/overview/DBMSArch.md

 ### Fig. 1.1 Main components of a DBMS

 ![Fig. 1.1 Main components of a DBMS](./images/DBMSArch-Fig. 1.1 Main components of a DBMS.png)

+example: a gate agent clicks on a form to request the passenger list for a flight

+1. Client Communications Manager
+2. Process Manager
+3. Relational Query Processor
+4. Transactional Storage Manager
+5. unwinding the stack

+a number of shared components and utilities that are vital to the operation of a full-function DBMS

 ## 引用的重要文献